There's so much talk going around right now about productivity.

 If you ever want to be productive, you’ll need to have a goal, outcome, or result in mind right at the outset.
 This will serve as a foundation upon which everything you think and do will be based on.
 This is also the benchmark upon which you will measure your progress and of course, your productivity.

-Once you're clear on what your goals or intended results are (what you get), you'll more easily find solutions as to how to effectively allocate your limited resources of time, energy, and attention (what you put in).
+Once you're clear on what your goals or intended results are (what you get), you'll more easily find solutions as to how to effectively allocate your limited resources without wasting any of your time, energy, and attention (what you put in).

 Earlier in this article, I said personal productivity is what you get based on what you put in.
 But given what we discussed, this definition can be expanded further: